Cynisca: Olympic Games

-In 396 BC, Cynisca employed male charioteers to drive the horses she trained and entered her team at the Olympics for the first time, where it won in the four-horse chariot race (tethrippon Greek: τέθριππον).
-Cynisca is thought to have been approximately 40 years old when she won her first victory in the Olympics.
-In 392 BC, Cynisca once again entered her racing team at the Olympic games and secured another victory.
+In 396 BC, Cynisca employed charioteers to drive the horses she trained and entered her team at the Olympics for the first time, where it won in the four-horse chariot race (tethrippon Greek: τέθριππον).
+Cynisca is thought to have been approximately 40 years old when she won her first Olympic victory.
+In 392 BC, Cynisca again entered her racing team at the Olympic games and secured another victory.

 To commemorate her Olympic achievements, Cynisca dedicated a set of bronze statues which depicted herself, her charioteer, her chariot, and her horses at the Temple of Zeus in Olympia.
-According to Pausanias, these statues were placed in a prominent location in the entrance way of the temple, next to the throne dedicated by Arimnestus a king of Etruria.
+According to Pausanias, these statues were placed in a prominent location in the entrance way of the temple, next to the throne dedicated by Arimnestus, a king of Etruria.
 Along with the statues, Cynisca also celebrated her victories with an inscription, declaring that she was the only woman to win the wreath in the chariot events at the Olympic Games.
 Cynisca also dedicated another monument with copy of the same inscription in Sparta.
 The inscription from Olympia (c.
 390-380 BC) reads: